spawnmarvel/powershell-cmd/README.md

 ```
 ### Pipes
-| (the “pipe”) A pipe passes data from one cmdlet to another
+The pipe | A pipe passes data from one cmdlet to another
 For example, if you execute the following script, you’ll get all services sorted by their status:
 ```ps1
 # Get service info and sort by status